 I love working with steel—but fire, color, and texture have pulled me deeper.
-My recent work blends stainless steel, copper, and fused glass, often shaped with custom clay molds I design myself.
+My recent work blends stainless steel, copper, paint and fused glass, often shaped with custom clay molds I design myself.
 I enjoy experimenting with materials that carry history—treasures found in antique shops, scrap yards, or the unexpected.
 Each piece is an exploration, a merging of raw elements and imagination.

 Conner, Montana